rdunker/MusicNotation/packages/MusicNotation-Core.package/MNFifthsKey.class/README.md

-I am a fifith key which means I always need to be a key that is part of the circle of fifth.
-I can be created from the class method fifth: that makes sure I am valid.
+I am a fifith key which means I always represent a key that is part of the circle of fifths.
+I can be created from the class method fifth: that ensures I am valid.
 I am a subclass of MNKey.

 Instance Variables
 	fifths:		Integer